SAP-archive/teched2021-ISP360/exercises/ex0/README.md

 In this step you will familiarise yourself with the systems that will be used in the workshop.

 1. AppGyver system and user.
-  - Claim a user with your own email address from the URL shared during the session
+  - Claim a user with your own email address from this URL: https://platform.testgyver.com/teched Please note that, please note down you user and credentials.
+You will not be able to reclaim the user later on.
   - You'll also get an email with credentials
   - These credentials will be valid until 16th December 2021.
 If you wish to continue experimenting after that you are encouraged to sign-up for Free SAP AppGyver account from https://www.appgyver.com